robsatz/aot-analysis/README.md

 Data analysis code for the Arrow of Time project, an initiative to produce a large-scale movie-watching fMRI dataset.

-The work in this repo was produced in the scope of my master's thesis project at the Spinoza Centre for Neuroimaging under the supervision of Dr. Tomas Knapen.
+The work in this repo was conducted in the scope of my master's thesis project at the Spinoza Centre for Neuroimaging under the supervision of Dr. Tomas Knapen.

 ## Setup